 Three of them – Denmark, Norway and Sweden – are kingdoms and boast royal charm.
 Although the other 2 – Iceland and Finland – are republics, they’re no less full of fairy-tale magic!

 Denmark is the only Nordic country that is directly attached to the European mainland.
 Because of this, it has a different vibe from the rest of the Nordic region.
 The country is famously flat as a pancake, which is why Danes are in love with their bicycles.

 Danish culture is rich and varied, and has a heritage stretching back thousands of years.
-The capital, Copenhagen, is Scandinavia’s second-largest city.
+The capital, Copenhagen, is the second-largest city in Scandinavia.
 Its breathtaking classical facades and Hanseatic architecture tell a story of a city built on merchant trade.